Gonglz/donkey-car-beginner-guide/README.md

 # 🚗 Donkey Car Reinforcement Learning - Beginner Guide

-A simple guide for high school students to train an AI that can drive around a track using reinforcement learning!
+A simple guide for beginners to train an AI that can drive around a track using reinforcement learning!
+All of them are based on WSL2 Ubuntu20.04.

 ## 🎯 What You'll Learn